All-optical non-linear chiral ultrafast magnetization dynamics driven by circularly polarized magnetic fields: Analytical model

-Equation (\ref{eq:Slowly}) reflects the non-linear chiral nature of this effect.
-We stress that, differently from previous studies, the magnetization dynamics is non-linear on the external field even though it has been derived from the linear Zeeman term that couples the magnetization with the external field.
-Therefore, the magnetization direction varies with the square of the envelope of the external B-field.
-Moreover, it is proportional to the gyromagnetic ratio and the inverse of the frequency, being equivalent to a drift magnetic field $\vec{B}_d$,
+It is well known that the effective field dependence on the magnetization can lead to non-linear effects \cite{Bertotti:2002,dAquino:2009,Hudl:2019}.
+However, it must be noticed that, differently from those cases, the described effect is non-linear on the external field, not on the effective field.
+Moreover, it is proportional to the gyromagnetic ratio and the inverse of the frequency, being equivalent to a drift magnetic field $\vec{B}_d$ given by,

-Thus, the slowly varying dynamics can be simplified into a LLG equation that depends on the drift field.
-Equations (\ref{eq:Slowly}) and (\ref{eq:DriftField}) represent the main contribution of the present work, as they show a novel second-order chiral term in the slowly varying dynamics of the magnetization.
-From Eq. (\ref{eq:DriftField}) we can already infer that $\vec{B}_d$ is maximal for circular polarization, decreasing with the ellipticity, and being zero for a linearly polarized B-field ($\phi_0=0$ or $\pi$).
-Moreover, it directly reveals the chiral nature of the presented mechanism, the direction of $\vec{B}_d$ being helicity dependent.
-Finally, we note that $\vec{B}_d$ presents three different dependencies: (i) linear with the gyromagnetic ratio, revealing the purely precessional nature of this effect; (2) inversely linear with the frequency; and (3), the already highlighted quadratic dependency on the B-field envelope.
+Using this definition, Eq. (\ref{eq:Slowly}) describes the slowly varying LLG dynamics in terms of the drift field, $\mathbf{B}_d$.
+Eqs. (\ref{eq:Slowly}) and (\ref{eq:DriftField}) constitute the main contribution of the present work, as they reveal a second-order dependency of the magnetization dynamics with the external B-field.
+From Eq. (\ref{eq:DriftField}) we can already infer that $\mathbf{B}_d$ is maximal for circular polarization, decreases with the ellipticity, and is zero for a linearly polarized B-field ($\phi_0=0$ or $\pi$).
+Note also the chiral nature of the presented mechanism, as the direction of $\mathbf{B}_d$ is helicity dependent.
+Finally, we stress the purely precessional nature of $\mathbf{B}_d$---being linear with the gyromagnetic ratio---and its inverse proportionality with the driving frequency.
+It is worth noting that a small misalignment of the azimuthally polarized laser beams would convert the circularly polarized magnetic field into elliptically polarized magnetic field, and/or would introduce a small angle between the initial magnetization and the polarization plane.
+Nonetheless, it is possible to decompose the total magnetic field in a circularly polarized magnetic field in the $xz$ plane and a linearly polarized magnetic field in the $y$ direction.
+However, this later component would not affect the slow dynamics presented here.

-Let us now analyze these dependencies both with the analytical model represented by Eq. (\ref{eq:Slowly}), and with the full micromagnetic simulations, where all the interactions on the effective field, as well as the damping, were included.
-To highlight the appropriateness of the drift field concept, we compare the total rotation of the magnetization in the simulations of the ferromagnetic sample under the effect of a B-field pulse, with the magnetization rotation induced by the drift B-field, $\vec{B}_d$, which can be computed as
+We now analyze the dependency of the magnetization dynamics on the B-field, both with the analytical model represented by Eq. (\ref{eq:Slowly}), and the full micromagnetic simulations, where all the interactions on the effective field, as well as the damping, are included.
+To highlight the accuracy of our model based on the equivalent drift field, we compare the total rotation of the magnetization from our simulations with the magnetization rotation induced by the drift B-field, $\mathbf{B}_d$, which can be computed as